 The Company maintains a 401(k) retirement savings plan (the "401(k) Plan"), which covers substantially all of its U.S.-based employees.
 Eligible employees may contribute up to 100% of their eligible compensation, subject to certain Internal Revenue Service ("IRS") limitations.
 The Company matches 100% of employee contributions up to the first 5% of employee pay, up to IRS limits.
 Employee and Company contributions are fully vested when made.
-During the year ended December 31, 2014 and the nine months ended December 31, 2013, the Company contributed \$4.7 million and \$3.1 million, respectively, to match employee deferrals under the 401(k) Plan.
+During the year ended December 31, 2014, the nine months ended December 31, 2013 and the year ended March 31, 2013, the Company contributed \$4.7 million, \$3.1 million and \$4.1 million, respectively, to match employee deferrals under the 401(k) Plan.